 We report results on the basis of 52 or 53 week annual periods and end our fiscal year on the last Sunday in January.
 The interim periods generally end on the last Sunday of April, July and October.
 All interim periods consist of 13 weeks, with the exception of one 14-week interim period in 53-week fiscal years.
-The second quarter of fiscal years 2016 and 2015 each consisted of 13 weeks.
+The third quarter of fiscal years 2016 and 2015 each consisted of 13 weeks.
+The fourth quarter of fiscal year 2016 will consist of 14-weeks.